-Native American Heritage Month kicks off in November and Milwaukee is the place to be to experience traditional Native American culture, cuisine and craftsmanship.
-Whether you’re interested in an immersive culinary experience, trying your hand at classic crafts or watching an impressive Grand Entry at the Hunting Moon Pow Wow, you’re sure to be dazzled.
+Native American Heritage Month kicks off in November and Milwaukee is the place to be to experience traditional Native American culture, art, and cuisine.
+Whether you’re interested in an immersive culinary experience, partying the night away at a museum, or watching films from some of the most talented Native American filmmakers in the United States, you’re sure to have an unforgettable experience.

 Check out all that we’ve got in store:

-3. Milwaukee Art Museum After Dark – Potawatomi Hotel & Casino will host the Milwaukee Art Museum’s MAM After Dark event on November 17, highlighting Native American culture through a variety of mediums.
-Guests will experience Native American song, dance, story-telling and a special activity table, plus a performance from Native American hip hop artist Supaman!
+- Milwaukee Art Museum After Dark: Potawatomi Hotel & Casino will host the Milwaukee Art Museum’s MAM After Dark event on November 15th, highlighting Native American culture through a variety of mediums.
+It’s a Friendsgiving theme, so not only will you get to enjoy art, treats, games, and crafts honoring Native American Heritage Month, there will also be a F-R-I-E-N-D-S-themed trivia.
 The event is from 7 p.m. until 11 p.m. and is free to attend for Milwaukee Art Museum members ($12 for non-members).

 Whether you’re interested in experiencing the time-honored traditions of old, learning some modern tricks to update classical menu items or simply want a taste of Native American culture at its best, Milwaukee is the place to be this November.